TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-01-Using-CLI-Generators-in-Rails-and-Angular-2.markdown

   - makes a new service
   - wires up the tests for this service

 This one is simple.
 Make a service, then you can wire it up with $http and do all your requests and posts through the snazzy service.
-I used servives in my [$$$potify](www.ssspotify.com) project to handle all the API requests to the rails backend, as well as to the Spotify and Last.fm APIs.
+I used services in my [$$$potify](www.ssspotify.com) project to handle all the API requests to the rails backend, as well as to the Spotify and Last.fm APIs.

 ``` shell
 // ♥ ng generate service a-fresh-service